Narcotics bureau didn’t find evidence of Aryan Khan’s involvement in drug conspiracy

-Aryan Khan: No evidence of involvement of Bollywood star Shah Rukh Khan’s son found in drug case
+No drug conspiracy link found after Bollywood star Shah Rukh Khan’s son Aryan spends 22 days in jail

 Officer says Khan ‘wasn’t in possession of drugs, so there was no need’ to check his phone chats